Surveying and Mapping (Bachelor’s Degree)

 Advanced technologies are transforming the functions of surveying and mapping - measuring of ground surface, as well as the preparation of maps, profiles, cross sections and alignments.
 Surveying and mapping technicians collect data in the field, make calculations and do computer-aided drafting.
 Advancing beyond the technician level studies, this program provides the academic preparation needed to pursue a license as a professional surveyor.

-- Comprehensive curriculum includes learning how to:
+Our comprehensive curriculum includes learning how to:

-- use a variety of tools
+- use a variety of surveying and mapping tools

 - create maps using principles and techniques of field measurements and adjustments